Rethinking Your Annual Performance Review Process

 Step 2.
 Quarterly Performance Snapshot:

 So many companies break up the year into quarters.
-It’s a natural time to look at company-wide financials and either reaffirm or reassess goals.
-Managers can use this time as a performance review of sorts to look back on the conversations that took place over the previous 3 months.
+It’s a natural time to look at company-wide financials and either reaffirm or reassess work goals.
+Managers can use this time as a performance review of sorts to look back on the employee feedback and conversations that took place over the previous 3 months.
 They can see how employees performed relative to their quarterly goals, and discuss concerns for the coming quarter.

 Step 3.
 Separate Compensation Review from Performance:

 You might be asking yourself, How will I know how to promote and increase compensation without a formal process every year?

-The answer is to decouple the appraisal from the compensation review.
-Performance based compensation and promotion decisions have to be made every year, but wrapping that together with coaching and feedback to improve performance is a bad idea.
+The answer is to decouple the performance appraisal from the compensation review.
+Performance based compensation and promotion decisions have to be made every year, but wrapping that together with coaching and feedback to improve employee performance is a bad idea.
 We end up with a counter-productive process where trust is eroded.

 Replace 2019 Performance Reviews with Weekly Feedback

-At best, highly competitive environments and traditional performance reviews and ranking systems produce a form of extrinsic motivation.
+At best, highly competitive environments and traditional performance reviews and ranking systems produce a form of extrinsic work motivation.
 This is accompanied by a sense of pressure, fear and competition between colleagues.
-These negative side effects have been proven to actually shut down people's ability to be highly creative and collaborative.
+These negative side effects have been proven to actually shut down people’s ability to be highly creative and they also impede collaborative culture.

 In today’s knowledge-worker economy, the type of work that’s becoming most highly valued is creative, innovative and collaborative.
 The age old competitive advantages of hard work and efficiency are now simply table stakes.
 Breakthroughs that set a company apart in the marketplace now require new ways of thinking, acting, and working together.
 That only comes from people who are open, connected, and inspired to produce their very best work.

-If you are interested in actually improving productivity and engagement (instead of just measuring it every 6-12 months) then you need to create a drastic change to inspire each employee and keep him/her focused on the right outcomes every week.
+If you are interested in actually improving employee engagement and productivity (instead of just measuring it every 6-12 months) then you need to create a drastic change to inspire each employee and keep him/her focused on the right key objectives every week.